zhaoyul/aposd-vs-clean-code/README.md

   gnarly bug that has existed for a long time but hasn't yet been triggered.
 Hard-to-debug problems arise from the accumulated complexity of the system, not from the size of the code increments.

 	>**UB:** True.
 However, when the cycles are very short then the cause of even the gnarliest of bugs have the best chance of being tracked down.
 	The shorter the cycles, the better the chances.

+	>**JOHN:** This is only true up to a point.
+I think you believe that making units smaller and smaller continues to provide benefits, with almost no limit to how small they can get.
+I think that there is a point of diminishing returns, where making things even smaller no longer helps and actually starts to hurt.
+We saw this disagreement over method length, and I think we're seeing it again heer.

 * Low level documentation?
 I disagree: unit tests are a very poor form of documentation.
 Comments are a much more effective form of documentation, and you can put them right next to the relevant code.
-Searching through unit tests to figure out how a system works will be tedious and frustrating.
+Trying to learn a method's interface by reading a bunch of unit tests seems much more difficult than just reading a couple of sentences of English text.
+  > I revised the last sentence above, so the first part of your response
+    below may no longer be relevant.

 	>**UB:** Will be?
 Or is?
 Nowadays it's very easy to find the tests for a function by using the "where-used" feature of the IDE.
 As for comments being better, if that were true then no one would publish example code.

 * A less coupled design?
 Possibly, but I haven't experienced this myself.
   It's not clear to me that designing for testability will produce the best design.

 	>**UB:** Generally the decoupling arises because the test requires a mock of some kind.
 Mocks tend to force abstractions that might otherwise not exist.

+	>**JOHN:** In my experience, mocking virtually never changes interfaces;
+	it just provides replacements for existing (typically immovable) interfaces.

 * Enabling fearless refactoring?
 BINGO!
 This is the where almost all of the benefits from unit testing come from, and it is a really really big deal.

 	>**UB:** Agreed.

 I agree with your conclusion that TDD and bundling are about the